 - Donate: There are various organizations that accept clothing, toys and all kinds of items.

-- Re-gift: If you received something you already have there’s nothing wrong with re-gifting and passing it on.
+- Re-gift: Go for a zero-waste holiday!
+If you received something you already have there’s nothing wrong with re-gifting and passing it on.

 - Sell: There are plenty of second hand stores or internet sites where you may get a good deal.
 Contact them and try it out.